-For 40 years, Cheyenne Village has been dedicated to providing assistance, training, and support to adults with developmental disabilities.
+For 46 years, Cheyenne Village has been dedicated to providing assistance, training, and support to adults with intellectual and developmental disabilities (IDD).
 Every individual served by Cheyenne Village has a personal service plan tailored to their unique needs.
 Our services include:

 Four group homes are staffed 24-hours per day, 365 days a year.
 Each home provides a private bedroom and common living areas for 4 to 7 individuals.
 Staff provides support in personal care, nutrition and meal preparation, financial management, home maintenance, transportation, healthcare, and benefits coordination to ensure that the health and safety needs of each individual are met.

 Individuals living alone or with a roommate in apartment housing are supported in housekeeping, nutrition, financial management, scheduling, arranging transportation, healthcare and benefits coordination, and personal safety.
 Support plans are created based on individual needs.
 On Call Staff is available 24-hours per day, 365-days a year.

 Individuals can be placed with a host family who provides 24-hour support.
 Individuals have a private bedroom within the home and are included in family activities.
 Cheyenne Village staff monitors the Host Home Provider and provides health care and benefits coordination.

 Supported Living Services: